 An outpouring of love

-My heart is overwhelmed with gratefulness for the many who have volunteered and donated to help us as we work to help others.
+We are overwhelmed with gratefulness for the many who have volunteered and donated to help us as we work to help others.
 At the present time, I am reflecting on the outpouring of love that we have received for our current Barron build.

 On June 25, we gathered at the site for a groundbreaking ceremony which was purposely delayed in order to include the Mt.
 Zion group.
-Bob Kazmierski, City Administrator/Clerk-Treasurer, was there holding the shovel with future homeowner, Cindy Slayton.
+Bob Kazmierski, City Administrator/Clerk-Treasurer, was there holding the “groundbreaking” shovel with future homeowner, Cindy Slayton.
 This ceremony was quite a celebration of many individuals coming together for a common cause.
 We like to say that we are here to give “a hand up, not a hand out.”
 Our hand up is possible through those willing to invest and care about our mission and purpose which is, “Seeking to put God’s love into action, Habitat for Humanity brings people together to build homes, communities and hope.”